JSmith01/simple-rnnoise-wasm/README.md

 The RNNoiseNode class is a custom WebAudioNode with additional `update(keepalive = true)` method, that emits the recent VAD status in a `status` event `data` property.
 It could use `onstatus` callback instead.
+It is also possible to get execution stats if calling `rnnoiseNode.update('stat')`.
+Please check the demo for more details.

 RNNoiseNode has a static `register(audioContext)` method that registers the node to the given AudioContext and preloads the wasm module and the audio worklet.
 The method has an optional `assetData` argument to provide a custom source